 - Open- and closed-circuit cooling towers or evaporative condensers that provide cooling and/or refrigeration

 - Whirlpools or spas, either in the building or on the site; or ornamental fountains, misters, atomizers, air washes, humidifiers, or other non-potable water systems or devices that release water aerosols in the building or on the site.

-- Includes multiple housing units with one or more centralized potable water-heater systems.
+- Multiple housing units with one or more centralized potable water-heater systems.

-- It is more than 10 stories high (including any levels that are below grade).
+- The building is more than 10 stories high (including any levels that are below grade).